HI THERE, I'M

 About me

 Hello!
-I'm Haley, an interdisciplinary research scientist currently working as a climate modeler.
-My research interests span the complex interactions between Earth systems, air quality, microbial life, and human health.
+I'm an interdisciplinary environmental scientist who is currently working as a climate modeler.
+My research spans the complex interactions between Earth systems, air quality, microbial life, and human health.

-My favorite part of being a scientist is communicating science: collaborating with researchers across diverse fields, teaching in both informal and formal settings, and working directly with communities to ensure my research is benefitting society in an equitable light.
+My favorite part of being a scientist is communicating science: collaborating with problem-solvers from diverse backgrounds and working directly with community partners to maximize the impact of my work.

-My guiding principle as a scientist and educator is that "smart people aren't afraid to ask stupid questions".
+My guiding principle as a scientist is that "smart people aren't afraid to ask stupid questions".
 Please reach out for collaboration!

 Career Milestones + Research Outlooks